open-dis/dis-tutorial/README.md

 # Distributed Interactive Simulation: The Missing Handbook

+## Disclaimers

-Work in progress (active someday again, we hope).
+1. Work in progress (active someday again, we hope).
-Looking at the use of the Wiki in this github; to check it out in git, do a checkout on https://github.com/open-dis/DISTutorial.wiki.git.
-Or to just read it, click on the "wiki" link at the top of the main or most other DISTutorial pages.

 Everything is uncertain at this point.
 I'm not sure what will work and what will not.
-The objective is to get content that can be updated by many experts, and a document structure that can help pull that off.

 Full of typos, not yet to first draft status, footnotes are a mess, prose is lousy, etc.

-by Don McGregor
+1. The objective is to get content that can be updated by many experts, and a document structure that can help pull that off.
+1. Note that we are comparing the use of GitHub Wiki and GitHub Pages technologies for this tutorial.
+Both are in use and not in sync.
+	1. The tutorial pages kept in the Wiki can be checked out with git (do a checkout on https://github.com/open-dis/DISTutorial.wiki.git) or to just read it, click on the "Wiki" link at the top of this project.
+	1. The tutorial pages kept in the code repository are published with GitHub Pages and available to read at this address: https://open-dis.github.io/dis-tutorial/

+## Contents

 1. <a href="DIS_Background">Intro</a>
    	- DIS Background
    	- DIS History
 2. <a href="DoDModelingAndSimulationStandards">DOD Modeling and Simulation Standards</a>
 	- DIS
 	- HLA